-What can adults working in secondary school age settings do to help themselves?
+What can staff do to help themselves?

-'Knowing your children and young people is what makes your school a place that the community will turn to as a key support for children and young people, and in whom the community is placing their trust to aid children and youth in their recovery'

-It is a big responsibility, especially when we acknowledge that many adults in your educational setting community will also be experiencing a similar range of emotions and reactions as the children, young people and their families.
+Knowing your children is what makes your setting a place that the community will turn to as a key support for children, and in whom the community is placing their trust to aid children in their recovery.
+It is a big responsibility, especially when we acknowledge that many adults in your community will also be experiencing a similar range of emotions and reactions as the children, young people and their families.
 Experiences of bereavement and loss, caring for someone shielding, living with a frontline NHS worker or carer, coping with additional stressors, worry and anxiety will be shared and lived experiences for many.